 Vital Signs, Biomarkers, Oxyhemoglobin and Carboxyhemoglobin

 Biomarkers are part of vital signs that change during illness.
-For example, carboxyhemoglobin, which is carbon monoxide in blood, increases during abnormal anaerobic metabolism that produces metabolic acidosis.
+For example, carboxyhemoglobin, which is carbon monoxide in blood, increases during abnormal anaerobic metabolism that causes acidosis.

 Carboxyhemoglobin (SpCO) is a circulating biomarker that increases in the extremities of patients with acidosis that causes peripheral neuropathy and DVT formation.

 Leonardo da Vinci: focus on the Gestalt

-Blood clots are natural glue made by our body to stop bleeding from injured blood vessels.
-Without bloody glue, we would bleed to death when we cut our skin.
-Cancer or infections cause blood clots.
-Bad circulation or obesity cause blood clots.
-Sometimes pieces of blood clots break loose from sore veins and migrate into the heart, which cause palpitations with premature beats of the heart.
+Blood clots are the natural glue made by our body to stop bleeding due to injury.
+Cancer, germ infections, bad circulation from obesity, or decreased blood flow from sitting also cause blood clots.
+When pieces of blood clots break loose from sore veins and migrate into the heart, they cause palpitations with premature beats of the heart.

-Blood Clots and the Pulmonary Valve: PVC & skipped beats
+Blood Clots in the Pulmonary Valve: Pulsus Interruptus

 Premature Ventricular Contractions: Pulsus Interruptus

-Think about what happens to the heartbeat during 130 milliseconds when a torpedo-shaped sticky purple blood clot about the size of a small golf pencil passes in and out of the pulmonary valve?
+Think about what happens to the heartbeat during 130 milliseconds as a torpedo-shaped sticky purple blood clot about the size of a small golf pencil passes in and out of the pulmonary valve.

-Blood clots enter the valve and the nose of the clot narrows the opening.
-A small clot has a big effect on blood flow through the valve.
-A 20% reduction of the valve size reduces blood flow by 50%, which causes a premature increase of pressure inside the outflow tract.
-Myofibrils in the outflow tract of the right ventricle (RVOT) and myofibrils in the RVOT contain intrinsic pacemaker cells, which become excited when they are stretched.
-'Ectopic' pacemaker cells in the RVOT start premature protective ventricular contractions, which prevent sudden overload and stretching of the right ventricle.
+Blood clots narrow the opening and reduce blood flow as the nose of the clot enters the valve.
+A small clot has a big effect on blood flow through the valve because a 20% reduction of the valve size reduces blood flow by 50%.
+Clots cause premature increase of pressure inside the outflow tract of the right ventricle (RVOT) and myofibrils in the RVOT contain intrinsic pacemaker cells, which become excited when they are stretched.
+RVOT pacemaker cells start premature protective ventricular contractions, which prevent sudden overload and stretching of the right ventricle.

 A premature right ventricular contraction causes the valve to close and grip the nose of the clot, which causes the right ventricle to develop a rotating isometric contraction that tears open the neck of the clot.